 Although these symptoms are unpleasant, they usually do not pose a serious health risk.
 However, in some cases, thrush can spread beyond the oral cavity: in immunocompromised individuals – such as those with HIV, autoimmune diseases, or undergoing cancer treatments – Candida can reach the esophagus.
 In such cases, the previously mentioned symptoms may be accompanied by a tight feeling in the throat and significant difficulty swallowing.

-As mentioned earlier, thrush is very common among newborns.
-In addition to mucosal lesions, in children who cannot yet express their discomfort, a sudden change in mood may be observed, including inconsolable crying and irritability.
-Infants may refuse breastfeeding or bottle feeding.
-While not a serious illness, early attention to signs of discomfort is important, as the risk of dehydration is real.
-Breastfeeding mothers may also contract oral candidiasis, which can affect the nipple, causing sharp, stabbing pains, peeling, and deep breast pain.
+As we have already noted, oral thrush is a very common condition among infants.
+In addition to mucosal lesions, in children not yet able to explain the source of their discomfort, we may notice a sudden deterioration in mood, with inconsolable crying and irritability.
+Infants may refuse the breast or the bottle; while it is not a serious illness, in very young children it is important to pay particular attention to the first signs of discomfort, as the risk of dehydration is very real.
+Breastfeeding mothers may also become infected with oral candidiasis, which can affect the nipple as well, causing sharp, pin-prick-like pains, flaking, and deep breast pain.

 Tongue Candida: A Natural Remedy